Young gay Latinos see a rising share of new HIV cases, leading to a call for targeted funding - WTOP News

 On New Year’s Day 2022, at age 31, Hermida learned he had HIV.

-“I thought I was going to die,” he said, recalling how a chill washed over him as he reviewed his results.
+“I thought I was going to die,” he said.
 He struggled to navigate a new, convoluted health care system.
-Through an HIV organization he found online, he received a list of medical providers to call in Washington, D.C., where he was at the time, but they didn’t return his calls for weeks.
 Hermida, who speaks only Spanish, didn’t know where to turn.

-Overall, estimated new HIV infection rates have declined 23% from 2012 to 2022.
+Overall, estimated new HIV infection rates declined 23%from 2012 to 2022.
 But a KFF Health News-Associated Press analysis found the rate has not fallen for Latinos as much as it has for other racial and ethnic groups.

-While African Americans continue to have the highest HIV rates in the United States overall, Latinos made up the largest share of new HIV diagnoses and infections among gay and bisexual men in 2022, per the most recent data available, compared with other racial and ethnic groups.
+While African Americans continue to have the highest HIV rates in the United States overall, Latinos made up the largest share of new HIV diagnoses and infections among gay and bisexual men in 2022, compared with other racial and ethnic groups.
 Latinos, who make up about 19% of the U.S. population, accounted for about 33% of new HIV infections, according to the Centers for Disease Control and Prevention.

 The analysis found Latinos are experiencing a disproportionate number of new infections and diagnoses across the U.S., with diagnosis rates highest in the Southeast.
-Public health officials in Mecklenburg County, North Carolina, and Shelby County, Tennessee, where data shows diagnosis rates have gone up among Latinos, told KFF Health News and the AP that they either don’t have specific plans to address HIV in this population or that plans are still in the works.
-Even in well-resourced places like San Francisco, HIV diagnosis rates grew among Latinos in the last few years while falling among other racial and ethnic groups despite the county’s goals to reduce infections among Latinos.

-“HIV disparities are not inevitable,” Dr. Robyn Neblett Fanfair, director of the CDC’s Division of HIV Prevention, said in a statement.
-She noted the systemic, cultural and economic inequities — such as racism, language differences and medical mistrust.

 “Our invisibility is no longer tolerable,” said Vincent Guilamo-Ramos, co-chair of the Presidential Advisory Council on HIV/AIDS.